Bogtrotter72/Matchmaker/README.md

 The files passed with no major errors or issues.

 ### Manual Testing
-Throughtout the project, the console window was used extensively, in combination with console.log statements in the code, to check feedback from all user interactions.
+Throughtout the project, the console window was used extensively, in combination with console.log statements in the code, to check feedback from all player interactions.

 All clickable elements were thoroughly tested, in order to identify any bugs that might occur through multiple function calls, double-click events, etc.